 The Rules of the School of Medicine are designed to enable the faculty and administration to work together to achieve the goals of the School of Medicine.
 These Rules do not constitute a contract with the University of Colorado or the School of Medicine, either expressed or implied.
 Nothing in these Rules should be read or construed to alter, amend, supersede or eliminate any provision or rule of the governing laws of the Regents of the University of Colorado.
 These Rules may be amended at any time, in accordance with School of Medicine and University policies and procedures.

 The powers and duties of the faculty are defined in relationship to the administration and the Board of Regents in the Laws of the Regents and in the University of Colorado Faculty Senate Constitution.1 According to these documents, “It is a guiding principle of the shared governance recognized by the Board of Regents that the faculty and the administration shall collaborate in major decisions affecting the academic welfare of the university.
-The nature of that collaboration, shared as appropriate with students and staff, varies according to the nature of the decisions in question.
-The faculty takes the lead in decisions concerning selection of faculty, educational policy related to teaching, curriculum, research, academic ethics, and other academic matters.
-The administration takes the lead in matters of internal operations and external relations of the university.”
-Additionally, the faculty shall collaborate with the campus and system administrations and shall act jointly with the administration to make recommendations to the President or Board of Regents in such areas as the evaluation of faculty, review of budget policies and plans for resource allocation, review of new academic degree program proposals and “in the making of other policy concerning the general academic welfare of the university.”
+The nature of that collaboration, shared as appropriate with students and staff, varies according to the nature of the decisions in question.”
+As required by Regent Law (Article 5.A.1), tenured and tenure-eligible faculty, with appropriate participation by instructional, research, and clinical faculty, have the principal responsibility for decisions concerning pedagogy, curriculum, research, scholarly and creative work, academic ethics, and recommendations on the selection and evaluation of faculty.
+The development of general academic policies shall be a collaborative effort between the faculty and administration.The administration takes the lead in matters of internal operations and external relations of the university.”
+Additionally, “the faculty shall collaborate with the campus and system administrations in making recommendations or decisions on faculty personnel issues, administrative leadership and resource allocation.

 The Liaison Committee for Medical Education, the accrediting body for the MD program for the School of Medicine, also outlines several important principles governing curriculum development and oversight.2 According to the LCME, “There must be a faculty committee that oversees the medical program as a whole and has responsibility for the overall design, management, integration, evaluation, and enhancement of a coherent and coordinated medical curriculum.”
 Further, the faculty must “define the competencies to be achieved by its medical students through medical education program objectives and ensure that the medical curriculum provides content of sufficient breadth and depth to prepare medical students for entry into any residency program and for the subsequent contemporary practice of medicine.
 The faculty of a medical school, through the faculty committee responsible for the medical curriculum, ensures that the medical curriculum uses formally adopted medical education program objectives to guide the selection of curriculum content, and to review and revise the curriculum.”